-- Seeking guidance from your leader and disclosing the offer or receipt of gifts or entertainment from our business partners that may be questionable or not conform to our policy. - Communicating our policies regarding business courtesies to our suppliers and vendors. - Giving or receiving infrequent, moderate gifts or hospitality as part of a vendor relationship, including meals, charity events, sporting events or other celebrations, gift baskets, flowers, books, plays, concerts or other cultural events. - Partnering with suppliers and vendors who exhibit behaviors consistent with our core values and diversity and inclusion principles. - Avoiding unnecessary contact or receipt or offer of gifts or entertainment with suppliers who are currently involved in the bid process.
+- Seeking guidance from your leader and disclosing the offer or receipt of gifts or entertainment from our business partners that may be questionable or not conform to our policy. - Communicating our policies regarding business courtesies to our suppliers and vendors. - Giving or receiving infrequent, moderate gifts or hospitality as part of a vendor relationship, including meals, charity events, sporting events or other celebrations, gift baskets, flowers, books, plays, concerts or other cultural events. - Partnering with suppliers and vendors who exhibit behaviors consistent with our core Service Keys and diversity and inclusion principles. - Avoiding unnecessary contact or receipt or offer of gifts or entertainment with suppliers who are currently involved in the bid process.

-- Soliciting any entertainment, gifts or gratuities from anyone with whom we do business. - Accepting or offering entertainment, gifts or gratuities that could influence, or be perceived to influence, our purchasing or contracting decisions. - Participating in gambling or sexually explicit entertainment. - Giving or receiving money, gift cards or other cash equivalents, loans, special privileges, personal favors, benefits, services or any other favor that may be considered a bribe or kickback.
+- Soliciting any entertainment, gifts or gratuities from anyone with whom we do business. - Accepting or offering entertainment, gifts or gratuities that could influence, or be perceived to influence, our purchasing or contracting decisions. - Participating in gambling or sexually explicit entertainment. - Giving or receiving money, gift cards or other cash equivalents, loans, special privileges, personal favors, benefits, services, or any other favor that may be considered a bribe or kickback. - Participating in entertainment with suppliers who are currently involved in the bid process.